Industrial pipe coating protects products and assets

 - Thermal insulation

 Heat resistance and thermal cycling resistance are important properties when dealing with pipelines.
-Pipelines run from through desert heat and arctic winter, as well as through soils where permafrost keeps temperatures continuously below zero.
+Pipelines run from through desert heat and arctic winter, as well as through soils where permafrost keeps temperatures continuously below freezing.
+Corrosion under insulation is also an issue.
 Heat transfer rate and thermal stress need to be kept to a minimum, and the temperature and viscosity of the fluids needs to be maintained.

 Industrial pipe painting with 5 common pipe coating types